Myofascial trigger point: Trigger point injection

 Injections without anesthetics, or dry needling, and injections including saline, local anesthetics such as procaine hydrochloride (Novocain) or articaine without vasoconstrictors like epinephrine, steroids, and botulinum toxin provide more immediate relief and can be effective when other methods fail.
 In regards to injections with anesthetics, a low concentration, short acting local anesthetic such as procaine 0.5% without steroids or epinephrine is recommended.
 High concentrations or long acting local anesthetics as well as epinephrine can cause muscle necrosis, while use of steroids can cause tissue damage.

-Despite the concerns about long acting agents, a mixture of lidocaine and marcaine is often used.
-A mixture of 1 part 2% lidocaine with 3 parts 0.5% bupivacaine (trade name:Marcaine) provides 0.5% lidocaine and 0.375% bupivacaine.
+Despite the concerns about long-acting agents, a mixture of lidocaine and bupivacaine (Marcaine) is often used.
+A mixture of 1 part 2% lidocaine with 3 parts 0.5% bupivacaine provides 0.5% lidocaine and 0.375% bupivacaine.
 This has the advantages of immediate anesthesia with lidocaine during injection to minimize injection pain while providing a longer duration of action with a lowered concentration of bupivacaine.

 In 1979, a study by Czech physician Karl Lewit reported that dry needling had the same success rate as anesthetic injections for the treatment of trigger points.
 He dubbed this the 'needle effect'.

-In the 1950s and 1960s, studies relevant to trigger points were done by Jonas Kellgren at University College Hospital, London, in the 1930s and, independently, by Michael Gutstein in Berlin and Michael Kelly in Australia.
+Studies relevant to trigger points have been done since the 1930s, for example by Jonas Kellgren at University College Hospital, London, Michael Gutstein in Berlin, and Michael Kelly in Australia.

-Health insurance companies in the US such as Blue Cross, Medica, and HealthPartners began covering trigger point injections in 2005.
+Health insurance companies in the US such as Blue Cross Blue Shield Association, Medica, and HealthPartners began covering trigger point injections in 2005.

 Risks

 Treatment, whether by self or by a professional, has some inherent dangers.
-It may lead to damage of soft tissue and other organs.
-The trigger points in the upper quadratus lumborum, for instance, are very close to the kidneys and poorly administered treatment (particularly injections) may lead to kidney damage.
+It may lead to damage to soft tissue and other organs.
+The trigger points in the upper quadratus lumborum, for instance, are very close to the kidneys, and poorly administered treatment (particularly injections) may lead to kidney damage.
 Likewise, treating the masseter muscle may damage the salivary glands superficial to this muscle.
 Furthermore, some experts believe trigger points may develop as a protective measure against unstable joints.

 Efficacy

 Studies have shown a moderate level of evidence for manual therapy for short-term relief in the treatment of myofascial trigger points.
-Dry needling and dry cupping have not shown evidence of efficacy greater than a placebo.
+Dry needling and dry cupping are no more effective than a placebo.
 There have not been enough in-depth studies to be conclusive about the latter treatment modalities, however.

 Studies to date on the efficacy of dry needling for MTrPs and pain have been too small to be conclusive.